Right on, ride on

 This wouldn’t be a film I’d sit down with a budding young mind, it has adult themes beyond the occasional scenes of street riding in auto and pedestrian traffic.
 It’s a documentary, so it’s a catalog of a small piece of life with a lot of the child-filters removed.
 Partying, drinking, plenty of drug references, even some glorification of fighting.
 Nothing the average R-rated film wouldn’t have.
 I’d recommend it to most people I know.

-Posted in film, personal view, traffic | No Comments »
+Posted in film, personal view, traffic | Comments Off on Red Light Go

 On wearing a helmet

-Posted by teeheehee on 25th January 2008
+Posted by @teeheehee on 25th January 2008

 Wounded Pride